chmouel/zsh-sudo-previous-current/README.md

-# ZSH Add sudo to the current line or previous command
+# Add sudo to the current line or previous command zsh plugin

 A simple zsh plugin to add a sudo to the current line or previous command.
 Useful when you forget to add sudo to a command.